ryan123rudder/Bebo/README.md

 ## Summary
 Overall, this fun project taught me a lot about design, field robotics, and embedded coding.
+If I were to build Bebo again, I would use a smaller display, as the ribbon cable was damaged due to the sharp bend.